technomonah/CSSE_DE_project/README.md

 ## Dashboard
 Simple dashboard at Google Data studio with few graphs.
 - Histogram of the daily confirmed COVID cases at the choosen city or province for last three month.
-- Heat map of COVID cases
+- Heat map of COVID cases.

 # How to run project?
 Project was build on GCP Ubuntu VM Instance, so you can find code snippets for these particular case [here](https://github.com/technomonah/CSSE_data_de/blob/main/prereqs-setup.md).